Food composition.

 Lay solid foundations

-We build up strength in a strength phase.
+We build up our strength in a strength phase.
 Later, we include a block of power specific training to complement the strength built up before.
 After both blocks of training are completed we will be able to lift relatively heavy weights faster.
 This is a big help in a lot of sports.
-That means being able to produce more power during the tackle in rugby.
+That means being able to produce more power in the tackle in rugby.
 Or being able to jump higher in basketball.
 If the athlete manages to simultaneously maintain their skill level they should see an increase in their on field performance.
-This is from simply improving their physical capabilites.
+This is from simply improving their physical capabilities.

 Reduced risk of injury

 Strength training helps to reduce injury as we are strengthening all of the musculature, ligaments and tendons used throughout a movement.
 It can also improve range of motion and flexibility if the movements are performed correctly.
 When barbell squatting we are strengthening the knee, hip and ankle joints and improving their range of motion.
-When it comes to the field or court our bodies are already used to being brought through these ranges of motion.
+When it comes to the field or court our bodies are already accustomed to being brought through these ranges of motion.
 This also applies to everyday life like bending over to pick up a box.
 If we are accustomed to a movement and perform it with correct form this means less chance of injury.

 Fail to prepare, prepare to fail